 Daranghati also comes in one of the top offbeat places in Himachal Pradesh.
 You can definitely go for camping in these woods if adventure cords hit your travel buds.

-Walk in Apple Orchards
+Walk-in Apple Orchards

-Apple Farming is synonymous with Kinnaur and roaming about in orchards is a favorite activity.
+Apple Farming is synonymous with Kinnaur, and roaming about in orchards is a favorite activity.
 Try making friends with the farmers to truly understand their life and the exceptional hard work required to feed the world delicious apples!

 Also, there is a natural water stream that is known to have medicinal properties near Jeori, right before starting the ascend for Sarahan off National Highway – 05.

 There are few dhabas sprinkled along Sarahan.
 Local Himachali cuisine combined with the Tibetan influence defines the culinary experience of the region.
-The hotel you’re staying at would also be a good safe option for other cuisines, mostly limited to North Indian affair.
+The hotel you’re staying at would also be a good safe option for other cuisines, mostly limited to North Indian affairs.

 I have always noticed that food in the hills tastes so much better.
 I am unsure of why, however, the fresh produce right from the source, clean air, lesser pollution and the love and effort put into the cooking of food might have something to do with it.
 Would you agree with this?
 Comment below!